simondmorias/SqlBuildDeployTools/README.md

 ### Example

-`Publish-SSISProject -SSISProjectPath C:\Projects\MySSISProject -SSISInstanceName MYINSTANCE -SSISFolderName TestFolder -Verbose`
+`Import-Module C:\path\to\SqlBuildDeployTools -Force; Publish-SSISProject -SSISProjectPath C:\Projects\MySSISProject -SSISInstanceName MYINSTANCE -SSISFolderName TestFolder -Verbose`

 # Requirements
  * Admin rights where it is run from.